Michele231/PCCA/readme.md

 #### Train

 Put the two training sets in the "input" folder with the names "TS1.txt" and "TS2.txt".
-The training sets have
+Each training set is specified as an n-by-m matrix, where each row is one m-dimensional point.
 ```bash
 ./cic train
 ```

 #### Test and Run

 Put the data to analize in the "input" folder with the name "data.txt" together with the training sets "TS1.txt" and "TS2.txt".
+The data matrix follows the same structure of the training sets.

 ```bash
 ./cic test